yairm210/Unciv/Uniques.md

 "-33% unit upkeep costs" - Replaced with "-[amount]% unit upkeep costs"

-"Tile yield from Great Improvements +100%" - Replaced with "+[amount]% yield from [improvementFilter]"

 "Quantity of Resources gifted by City-States increased by 100%" - Replaced with "Quantity of Resources gifted by City-States increased by [amount]%"

-"Gold cost of purchasing units -33%" - Replaced with "Gold cost of purchasing [unitFilter] units -[amount]%"

 "+[amount]% Strength for units fighting in [tileFilter]"- Replaced with "+[amount]% Strength for units fighting in [tileFilter]"